-Receives National Recognition
+Newtown’s Music Education Program Receives National Recognition

-To qualify for the Best Communities designation, Newtown answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
-Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.
+Now in its 21st year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
+To qualify for the Best Communities designation, Newtown Public Schools answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music programs, Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.

-About The NAMM Foundation:
+About The NAMM Foundation